Strzegom: Modern era

 During the Thirty Years' War the city suffered almost complete destruction, also the medieval Piast Castle was ruined, and in 1718 and 1719 fires struck the city.

 In 1742 the town, under the Germanized name Striegau, became part of Prussia.
 On 4 June 1745 the Battle of Hohenfriedberg, an important victory for King Frederick II against joint Austrian-Saxon-Polish forces during the War of the Austrian Succession, took place near the town.
 During the Seven Years' War, Austrian and Russian troops occupied the city from 1760 to 1762, causing great suffering to the civilian population.
 During the Napoleonic Wars and Polish national liberation fights, Napoleonic troops occupied the town on 23 December 1806.
 In the ensuing three years, the city was forced to make total contributions of 100,000 talers.
 Polish troops were stationed in the town in 1807, and later also Prussian and Russian troops.
 During the German Campaign of 1813, Striegau suffered further financial losses and had to feed 5400 officers and 92,400 soldiers from both the Prussian and the French army.

 The industrialization of Striegau began around 1860.
 Small factories produced steam boilers, steam engines, and agricultural machines.
 Five quarries produced granite, which became the most important source of revenue and employment for the city.
 The first rail link to the town was opened in 1856.
 In 1861, a gasworks opened.
 From 1871 the town part of Germany.
 The remains of the medieval Piast Castle were dismantled in 1888.
 In 1905 the town of Striegau had 13,427 inhabitants.
 The majority was Lutheran, with 4,783 Catholics and 100 Jews.
 By 1939, the population increased to 15,155.
-Despite Germanisation, the Polish newspaper Dla Wszystkich was published in the town from 1901 to 1918.
-After World War I ended in 1918, the Treaty of Versailles left the town within Germany.
+Despite Germanisation policies, the Polish newspaper Dla Wszystkich was published in the town from 1901 to 1918.
+During World War I, the German administration operated a forced labour camp for Allied prisoners of war at a local quarry.
+After the war ended in 1918, the Treaty of Versailles left the town within Germany.
 The economic crisis of the following years has led to an increase in unemployment, inflation, poverty and crime.